inatel-ic-cividati/Correlation/README.md

 - **files**: Contains pictures and documentations archives.

 ## Example
-This Graphics shows us the correlation between two datasets, the China's real currency (Renminbi - Cny) and the World of Warcraft coin, WoW Token.
+This Graphics shows us the correlation between two datasets, the China's real currency in red(Renminbi - Cny) and the World of Warcraft coin, WoW Token in blue.

 ![Graphics](https://raw.githubusercontent.com/Cividati/tsft/master/files/plot_ch_rmb.png)

 Comparing and correlating each real currency with each respective realm, we got the follow correlation table.
-Where the coluns show the method used for correlation.
+Where the columns ```Pearson, Kendall and Spearman``` show the method used for correlation.

 Region     | Currency | Pearson | Kendall | Spearman |
 ------------|-------|---------|---------|----------|